 Harvey Charles

-Dr. Harvey Charles is currently Professor of International Education at the University at Albany, SUNY.
-He has served as Chief International Officer at multiple institutions around the US and is a past President of the Association of International Education Administrators.
+Harvey Charles is Vice Provost for International Affairs at the University of Minnesota.
+He has served as Senior International Officer and Professor at multiple institutions around the US and is a past President of the Association of International Education Administrators.

 Ruth Ladenheim